Ratios, Masks, and Space Set-up

 - You must provide face coverings for any assistants or other staff at your program.

-- All staff should wear cloth face coverings (masks) at all times while at work, except when alone in a private office or an enclosed cubicle or when eating.
-When not at work, all staff should wear face coverings in public.
+- All staff should wear cloth face coverings (masks) at all times while indoors at work, except when alone in a private office or an enclosed cubicle or when eating.

 A clean mask or face coverings should be worn each day.
 Mask and face coverings should be washed after each use.